VTiS15/UNOBot/README.md

 | Wild Draw Color | 60 pts |

 # Similar Project📑
 * [UNOBot by Exium](https://top.gg/bot/565305035592957954): The inspiration of this bot.
 It works in almost the exact same way as this bot does.
 However, it only features the original game of UNO!.
-It suffers from frequent lags, bugs, and downtime, the fact of which is what motivated me to create this bot.
+It suffers from frequent lags, bugs, and downtime, which is what motivated me to create this bot.